CPAN-Security/security.metacpan.org/docs/questions.md

 ## Liability

 * What does the liability picture for someone who has to do a vulnerability assessment of a product that contains _thousands_ of Open Source components look like?
-* To which extent can compontent distributors or authors "accept" some of the liabilty?
+* To which extent can component distributors or authors "accept" some of the liability?

 ## Metadata